ghozimahdi/RCH/README.md

 Bugs and Feedback
 -----------------

-Untuk bug, permintaan fitur, dan diskusi silahkan gunakan [GitHub issues][0].
+For bug, Feature requests , and discussion please use [GitHub issues][0].

 License
 -------